-If Your Medical Information Becomes A Moneymaker, Could You Could Get A Cut?
+If Your Medical Information Becomes A Moneymaker, Could You Get A Cut?

 Etwaru's company has just rolled out an app that would let people specify how their medical data can and cannot be used.
 Individuals' preferences would be added to their electronic medical records and similar data from pharmacies, Etwaru says.
 Those data sets are major starting points for the use of "big data" to prospect for new ideas that could lead to novel drugs.

-Individuals still wouldn't own their data under this arrangement, but they could agree to do business with companies who want a more explicit agreement about how it can be used.
-(They could also explicitly donate their data to nonprofits.)
+Individuals still wouldn't own their data under this arrangement, but they could agree to do business with companies that want a more explicit agreement about how it can be used.
+(They also could explicitly donate their data to nonprofits.)

 Pharmaceutical companies could potentially pay each user $10 a month for access to their data, Etwaru says.
 The drug companies would also pay Hu-manity.co for access to these preferences.